juancarlosdnz/BECodeChallenge/README.md

 or

 const MONGO_URI = "mongodb://localhost:27017/BECodeChallenge";

-npm run dev
 ```
 ## Testing

 Using jest and supertest, I created 3 case scenarios to validate:

- -Providing an id retrieves the correct Character
+ *Providing an id retrieves the correct Character
- -Providing a name retrieves the correct Character
+ *Providing a name retrieves the correct Character
- -Providing a wrong name/not in the database returns a 404 with a message saying that it was not found.
+ *Providing a wrong name/not in the database returns a 404 with a message saying that it was not found.

 To run this tests just run the command below